Judge: County can't charge tax exempts for sewers

 A court said a 2010 ordinance and amendments that imposed sewage fees on such organizations as Hofstra University and multiple Nassau school districts were "invalid."

-A state Supreme Court justice has rejected Nassau’s eight-year effort to raise revenues by charging school districts, hospitals and other non-religious tax-exempt organizations for discharging sewage into the county’s sewer system.
+A state Supreme Court justice has rejected Nassau’s eight-year effort to raise revenue by charging school districts, hospitals and other nonreligious tax-exempt organizations for discharging sewage into the county’s sewer system.

 County spokesman Michael Martino said officials have not decided whether to appeal.